HamedMasafi/qt-rat/README.md

 # qt-rat

-The rat written with Qt will be pushed as soon as possible here!
+The rat written with Qt!

 ![rat screenshot](rat-screenshot.png)